Marketing Automation for Agencies: Tools & Tips

 How does marketing automation work?

-Marketing automation software works by integrating with your marketing tools (CRM, email marketing provider, social media platforms, etc.) and automatically performing tasks based on rules that you define.
+Marketing automation software works by integrating with your marketing tools (CRM, email marketing software for agencies, social media platforms, etc.) and automatically performing tasks based on rules that you define.

-If someone downloads our e-book, then add them to our email list.
+If someone downloads an e-book about the process of niching down, then add them to an email list.

 These “if this then that statements” are known in the automation world as triggers and actions.
 You can use them to automate just about any task in your marketing workflow.